200406-java-react-usf/drew_peters_p0/README.md

 # Project 0

-For Project 0, I will be building a RESTful API using TypeScript and Express.
-Associates are allowed to come up with their own API idea, but it must be approved by the trainer.
+WIP:"For Project 0, I will be building a RESTful API using TypeScript and Express.
+Associates are allowed to come up with their own API idea, but it must be approved by the trainer." -Need to add more description for my project.
+Roughly a paragraph explaining high level overview.

 ## My idea: Banking API that persists 3 data sets.